dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 Scala even requires that the entity that provides implicit conversions is explicitly imported (using something similar to `show` in an import).
-We require that each constructor must be `enabled` in the impert.
+We require that each constructor must be `enabled` in the import.

 ### Changelog